Nsttt/demonharem/README.md

 Most of the code on this page is an edit from the <a href="https://github.com/Pizzacus/satania.moe/">Pizzacus repository</a> of <a href="https://satania.moe/">satania.moe</a>.
 You can check it out in the links, it's pretty cool.

 Also to add to that, all the art in the page (outside of the artwork) belongs to <a href="https://twitter.com/vanripperart">Vanripper</a> and it's glorious game <a href="https://store.steampowered.com/app/1289310/Helltaker/">Helltaker</a>.
 Check it out and play it, it's free!

 ---

-## Usage

-You can access to it on http://www.nstlopez.com/githunter/

----